 - first of all, we determine the user traffic and conversion rate.
 Then, using a special calculator, we look for how long we need to conduct the experiment.
 At this link, you can find more information about the calculator: conversionxl.com;

-- next, using Google Optimize, or Visual Website Optimizer (but it is on a fee basis, so most often it uses Google), we create a test;
+- next, we use ab testing website optimizer such as Google Optimize, or Visual Website Optimizer (but it is on a fee basis, so most often it uses Google), we create a test;

 - we check the results using a Chi-square calculator.
 If the value of p <0.05, then with 95% confidence we can say that thanks to these changes, sales or user involvement have grown.
 The greater the value is, the more difficult it is to determine the reason for the victory of one or another option.